Skip to content

 Too high levels of insulation and airtightness are some of the major causes of overheating, due to trapped heat and lack of cross ventilation.

-Green spaces: a refuge for the elderly
+Green spaces provide a refuge

 older couple on park bench